texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 The expanded results show how some patterns are much more common in real use of language.

 We can approve specific patterns to turn them into a concept containing multi-word expressions and therefore use the more complicated structures in other tools, such as in the *Searcher*.
 In order to approve, we have to reverse value into *True* by ticking the pairs' box and clicking on the arrow button.
+We can then check the Terminology Overview.